 Black seed oil: I haven’t worked with this one, but supposed to be a strong anti-inflammatory and also has relaxant and analgesic properties.

 These herbs can reduce muscle tension that may be helpful in conditions such as fibromyalgia and sciatica.
 Many of these also may help sleep as they have a hypnotic or sedative action, hypnotics are stronger than sedatives, which are in turn stronger than relaxants.
 Magnesium should be considered as a cheap and safe muscle relaxant, although obviously it is not an herb.

 Valerian: One of the great European nervines.
 Commonly known for its ability to help insomnia as it is a hypnotic, but this herb is an effective anti-spasmodic (calms muscles) and carminative (reduces excess digestive gas).
-May have a role to play in reducing pain.
-Can be used to help chronic pain with disrupted sleep in a synergistic manner alongside other herbs like American skullcap, lemon balm, and St. John’s wort.
+May have a role to play in reducing pain where there are tense muscles, otherwise its effect on pain is weak.
+Can be used to help disrupted sleep related to chronic pain in a synergistic manner alongside other sedative herbs like American skullcap and lemon balm.